coalton-lang/coalton/docs/reference.md

 #### <code>TRAVERSE</code> <sup><sub>[FUNCTION]</sub></sup><a name="traverse-function"></a>
 <code>∀ :A :B :C. <a href="#applicative-class">APPLICATIVE</a> :B ⇒ ((:A → (:B :C)) → (<a href="#list-type">LIST</a> :A) → (:B (<a href="#list-type">LIST</a> :C)))</code>

-Map the elements of XS with F then collect the results.
+Map the elements of XS with F from left to right, collecting the results.

 ***